Column: FlingGolf is catching on with San Diego in the spotlight - ExBulletin

 More than 30 A-list players gathered in San Diego this past weekend to battle against each other and the wind and rain as ESPN filmed the first FlingGolf tournament to be held on the West Coast.

-The game follows similar rules to golf, except players use a single club, or FlingStick, made of carbon fiber and fiberglass, with a rigid cup-like basket at one end.
+The game follows similar rules to golf, except players use a single club, or FlingStick, made of carbon fiber and fiberglass, with a rigid bowl-shaped basket at one end.

 Instead of standing to tee off, players take a few steps, like bowling, and throw the golf ball as hard and straight as possible down the fairway.